 Two recent scientific papers reported decreased pain and improved function after PRP injections.
-In 2011, the Journal of Arthroscopy reported on the comparative results of injecting knees with PRP versus viscosupplementation with Hyaluronic acid, a procedure that injects a lubricating fluid into the joint.
+In 2011, the Journal of Arthroscopy reported on the comparative results of injecting knees with PRP versus viscosupplementation with hyaluronic acid (HA), a procedure that injects a lubricating fluid into the joint.
 At the six-month follow-up, the PRP group had less pain.
 A second study in the American Journal of Sports Medicine in 2016 reported on the comparative results of injecting PRP versus saline, which was used as a control.
 The results of this study showed dramatic improvement at six months in both pain and function for the PRP group.
 There is much more to learn about PRP injections, and a lot of research is ongoing in this field.

 This data is very encouraging.
 PRP is readily available, easily processed, safe, and one of the only proven regenerative treatments for early arthritis of the knee.